michael-a7/RHI-Contour-Maps/README.md

 # WBGT Visualization for the Imperial Valley

 A dynamic geospatial visualization of Wet Bulb Globe Temperature (WBGT) patterns in California’s Imperial Valley, developed as part of my work with the [Climate Informatics Lab](https://scil.sdsu.edu/) at San Diego State University.
-This project is my contribution to the [Rural Heat Islands (RHI) Data and Alarm System](https://4dvdrhi.sdsu.edu/).
+This project is my contribution to the [Rural Heat Islands (RHI) Data and Alarm System](https://4dvdrhi.sdsu.edu/), and it will be integrated in a future update.

 ---